 ●Embolectomy is appropriate for those in whom thrombolysis is either contraindicated or unsuccessful (surgical or catheter-based) (see 'Embolectomy' below)

-Thrombolytic therapy — Systemic thrombolytic therapy is a widely accepted indication for patients with PE who present with, or whose course is complicated by, hemodynamic instability.
+Thrombolytic therapy — Systemic thrombolytic therapy is a widely accepted treatment for patients with PE who present with, or whose course is complicated by, hemodynamic instability.
 Catheter-directed thrombus removal with or without thrombolysis can also be administered in select patients (eg, those at high risk of bleeding, those with shock who will likely die before systemic thrombolysis can take effect (eg, within hours), and those who have failed systemic thrombolysis).
 The indications, contraindications, agents, administration, and outcomes of systemic and catheter-directed thrombolysis are discussed separately.
 (See "Fibrinolytic (thrombolytic) therapy in acute pulmonary embolism and lower extremity deep vein thrombosis" and 'Catheter-directed modalities' below.)

 For those in whom systemic thrombolysis is unsuccessful, the optimal therapy is unknown.
 Options include repeat systemic thrombolysis, catheter-directed thrombolysis, or catheter or surgical embolectomy, the choice of which is dependent upon available resources and local expertise.
 (See 'Embolectomy' below.)